sap-tutorials/Tutorials/tutorials/mob-app-mao-erp-app-create/mob-app-mao-erp-app-create.md

     >Persona Authorization configuration can be found in the MAIF Configuration Panel.
 Execute transaction **/SYCLO/CONFIGPANEL** from the SAP GUI to open up the MAIF Configuration Panel and navigate to **Mobile Application Configuration** > **Application Persona**.

-### Optional Feature 1 - Use a RFC Destination (Middleware Server) to Create the App
+### Optional Feature 1 - Use a RFC Destination (Middleware Server) to Create the Mobile Services App

 1. Execute transaction **SM59** from the SAP GUI.
 Then click the create icon.